 Designers must not rely on the absence or characteristics of any features or instructions marked "reserved" or "undefined."
-Intel reserves these for future definition and shall have no responsibility whatsoever for conflicts or incompatibilities arising from future changes to them.
+Intel reserves these for future definition and shall have no responsibility whatsoever for conflicts or incompatibilities arising from future changes to them

-The Itanium 2 processors may contain design defects or errors known as errata which, may cause the product to deviate from published specifications.
+The Intel[®] Itanium[®] 2 processor may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
 Current characterized errata are available on request.